DSP Basics: Fast Fourier Transform (FFT)

-The Fast Fourier Transform (FFT) is a fast discrete Fourier Transform (DFT) algorithm that is widely used in Digital Signal Processing (DSP) for analysis and processing in the frequency domain.
-In DSP, it is often necessary to translate signals from the time domain to the frequency domain (and back) in order to:
+Fast Fourier Transform (FFT, FFT — Fast Fourier Transform) is an algorithm for fast computing of the discrete Fourier transform (DFT), which is widely used in digital signal processing (DSP) for analysis and processing in the frequency domain.
+In DSP, it is often necessary to transfer signals from the time domain to the frequency domain (and vice versa) in order to:

-Let's see how to apply the FFT function from the FFTW.jl plug-in library to the task of signal spectrum analysis:
+Let's look at how to use the FFT function from the plug-in library.
+FFTW.jl for the task of signal spectrum analysis:

 using FFTW